THE TRINITY: IS GOD THREE PERSONS IN ONE?

 Let us consider “God the Father”.
 In my opinion, one of the most wide spread confusions in Christianity today effecting the doctrine of the Trinity is the failure to differentiate between God the Father and God as spirit.
 That the term “God the Father” is not equivalent to the term “God” is evident from the fact that God the Father does not express all that God is.
 That is to say, God the Father does not fulfill the title of savior.
 It is true that He sent His only begotten Son, but God the Father did not offer Himself as a Lamb led to the slaughter.
 That characteristic of God was made known by Jesus Christ, the Son.
 God the Father is but ONE OF the manifestations of God.

-Now let us consider the phrase we so often see in the New Testament, “….baptizing them in the name of the Father and of the Son and of the Holy Spirit…” (Matt.
+Let us consider the phrase, “….baptizing them in the name of the Father and of the Son and of the Holy Spirit…” (Matt.
 28:19).
-The reader may ask, “isn’t this often used phrase proof that God is one in three Persons?”
-In answering that question we will need to go back to the Old Testament.
+Does this oft repeated phrase tell us that God is one in three Persons?”

-We discovered earlier in this paper that God is spirit and that when He reveals Himself to man He takes on a title which describes the characteristic He wants to reveal.
-For example, we discovered that “Elohim” in Gen. 1:1 describes God as creator.
-Let us consider that title once more.
+We know that God is spirit and that when He reveals Himself to man He takes on a title which describes the characteristic He wants to reveal.
+For example, we discovered that “Elohim” in Gen. 1:1 describes God as Creator.

 Much has been written to show that “Father”, “Son” and “Holy Spirit” are all referred to in the Bible as God.
 What we must keep in mind is, that while this is very true, it does in no way show that each is a different “Person” of a Trinity.
 It shows that each is fully God but none reveals ALL that God, as spirit, is.